-Late December, we met at Kava on 40th and 9th for a late dinner.
-His cheap wool peacoat and large white knit circle scarf sat lifeless in a pile beside him as he sat calmly in the far left booth awaiting my arrival.
+Just after Christmas Day, we met at Kava, a cafe on 40th and 9th, for a late dinner.
+In the far left booth, his cheap wool peacoat and large white knit circle scarf sat lifeless in a pile beside him as he calmly awaited my arrival.
 We both ordered soup, and when he walked me home, he kissed me outside of the lobby, his face green from the reflection of Christmas lights above him.
 He sighed and a plume of cold air spiraled upward.
 “I’ll text you!” he smiled.

 Winter came again, and with it 2 months of uninterrupted bliss in his Queens 2-bedroom apartment.
 What was his was now mine.
 I’d bundle up in his circle scarf running out to our bodega for cookie dough, my brown canvas jacket hanging on the bedroom door, wondering what our next adventure would be.
 Astoria felt like home—my toothbrush behind the mirror, the bedroom floor littered with my underwear, and a spare phone charger underneath his desk.
 Radiators hissed and clanged while we nuzzled on his steel gray couch, ignorant to the noise.